The Bible Tells me so, Jesus has a God

 So יהוה is the Father.
 There is no other God besides him.

 To claim that “Jesus is Yahweh” is to claim that Jesus is the Father, a good modalist or one-ness claim, but heresy to the Trinitarian.
-Tell these people that when the say that Jesus is Yahweh they are saying that Jesus is the Father, and then they will have to come up with another lie to cover their previous lie.
+When people claim that Jesus is Yahweh they are claiming that Jesus is the Father - and then they will have to come up with another lie to cover their previous lie.

 What has happened is that Gentile “Christian” philosophers took the Hebraic concept of the one God as Father and perverted it into a pagan idol that needs to be propped up with lie after lie.